Assessment

 Why Do These Misconceptions Persist?

-This resistance stems from a funny paradox: waiting is both the most universal experience in local commerce and the one we discuss least.
+This resistance stems from a peculiar paradox: waiting is both the most universal experience in local commerce and the one we discuss least.
 A crashing website makes noise.
 A failing cash register too.
 But a dysfunctional queue?
 Customers simply leave in silence, without leaving any digital trace of their frustration.

 The digital transformation of customer experience has accelerated exponentially since 2020.
 Small businesses that embrace virtual queue solutions position themselves at the forefront of this evolution, transforming a traditional pain point into a competitive advantage.